plone/training/features.rst

     As you can see, there is no Plone yet!

     We have a running Zope with a database but no content.
 But luckily there is a button to create a Plone site.
-Click on that button.
+Click on that button (login: admin:admin).
 This opens a form to create a Plone site.
 Use :samp:`Plone` as the site id.

     You now have the option to select some addons before you create the site.
 Since we will use Dexterity from the beginning we select ``Dexterity-based Plone Default Types``.
 This way even the initial content on our page will be built with dexterity by the addon ``plone.app.contenttypes`` which will be the default in Plone 5.